from small one page howto to huge articles all in one place

 DESCRIPTION

 setuid() sets the effective user ID of the calling process.
-If the effective UID of the caller is root, the real UID and saved set-user-ID are also set.
+If the calling process is privileged (more precisely: if the process has the CAP_SETUID capability in its user namespace), the real UID and saved set-user-ID are also set.

 Under Linux, setuid() is implemented like the POSIX version with the _POSIX_SAVED_IDS feature.
 This allows a set-user-ID (other than root) program to drop all of its user privileges, do some un-privileged work, and then reengage the original effective user ID in a secure manner.